StanfordBioinformatics/encode_utils/README.md

 # encode_utils
 Tools that are useful to any ENCODE submitting group.
+Library and scripts are coded in Python.

+#Installation